Henry Boyle, 5th Earl of Shannon: Family

 Rebecca Child was a daughter of Josiah Child, governor of the Honourable East India Company and his second wife Mary Atwood.
 Her maternal grandfather William Atwood was also a merchant.

 Life account

 He was educated at Eton College and then joined the service of the Foreign Office.
 In 1852, Boyle was appointed Attaché to the British envoy at Frankfurt am Main, a Free imperial city maintaining its independence.
 Frankfurt was at the time a member of the German Confederation and served as the seat of its Bundesversammlung.
 From 1852 to 1853, Boyle served as Attaché to the British embassy at Vienna, capital of the Austrian Empire.

 His father died on 1 August 1868.
 Henry inherited his title and the estates associated with it.
 He held said title and estates until his own death.

 Marriages and children

 On 12 July 1859, Shannon married his first wife Lady Blanche Emma Lascelles.
 She was a daughter of Henry Lascelles, 3rd Earl of Harewood and his wife Lady Louisa Thynne.
-They had three children:
+They had three sons: